adbooth/ADBs_pi_website/about.md

 ##### About

-This is the php version

-22 year old still in the throws of higher education.
+22 year old still in the throes of higher education.

 Currently interning at Corning Inc.'s Environmental Technologies plant in Erwin, NY.